-The School is in growth mode and will continue to be for at least three to four more years; with projections demonstrating growth to approximately 6,000 students during that time.
+The School is in growth mode and will continue to be for at least three to four more years, with projections demonstrating growth to approximately 5-6,000 students during that time.
 With enrollment growth comes increasing revenue, increasing expenses, and economies of scale that will allow the new revenue to out-pace the expenses.

 The School converted from the Public School Employees' Retirement System ("PSERS") to a 403(b) plan for all new employees hired on or after July 1, 2018.
-This retirement benefit conversion is on track to save over \$400,000 in just the first year (2018-2019) of implementation and continued savings as the school increases the number of employees during the growth period referenced above, as all the new employees will participate in the 403(b).
+This retirement benefit will continue to result in savings for the school as the school increases the number of employees during the growth period referenced above, as all the new employees will participate in the 403(b).

 The School was issued an initial Charter by the Pennsylvania Department of Education ("PDE") for three years; it expires June 30, 2020.
-The School plans on submitting a Charter Renewal Application during the early months of the 2019-2020 school year.
+The School submitted a Charter Renewal Application on September 30, 2019 to the PDE.
 It is important to note that the PDE has been "sitting on" cyber charter renewals.
 That is, they accept the renewal request, allow the school to continue to operate, but do not issue a formal charter renewal.
-This lacking process has been brought to the attention of Pennsylvania state legislators, the Charter School Office of PDE, and the state advocacy group for Pennsylvania charter schools (PCPCS).
+This lacking process has been brought to the attention of Pennsylvania state legislators, the Governor, the Charter School Office of PDE, and the state advocacy group for Pennsylvania charter schools (PCPCS).